The faculty of Modern Languages currently offers courses at various levels in French, German and Spanish

 The need to communicate in a foreign language is growing in importance and the ability to speak another language is regarded as a very useful skill in an increasing number of jobs.

 Opportunities for study and employment are not confined to a learner’s home country.
 There are short-term as well as longer-term opportunities for study, training, work experience or employment abroad.
 The study of a foreign language helps to prepare young people for this experience.

 Learning a language also has benefits on a personal level.
-Young people develop skills which are useful in other areas - discussion skills, presentation skills, dictionary skills etc. They learn to cooperate with their peers and are trained to be responsible for their own learning.
-They develop the skills and awareness to enable them to learn any language more effectively in future years.
-They become more confident and better all-round communicators, learning the importance not just of verbal communication but of facial expression, body language and social skills.
-They develop a better understanding of the country and people whose language they are learning.
+Learners develop skills which are useful in other areas e.g. communication and presentation skills.
+They learn to co-operate with their peers and are trained to be responsible for their own learning.
+They become more confident and better communicators, learning the importance not just of verbal communication but of facial expression, body language and social skills.
+They also develop the skills and awareness to enable them to learn other languages in the future.